-Each individual family and group of friends has a different way of dealing with the topic of addiction and recovery.
+Each family and group of friends has a different way of dealing with addiction and recovery.
 You’ll come across different opinions, varying from person to person.
 The mixed responses and reactions you might receive from your loved ones when you discuss your recovery – especially from people with whom you used to use – can be a chaotic and disorienting experience.
 It’s important that family members and close friends come together as one consistent source of support for you, regardless of the occasion or their personal views on substance use.

 Without a consistently supportive network of loved ones, recovery efforts are often undermined and, in some cases, made incredibly difficult to carry out.
 Once you’re on the road to recovery, it is highly likely that you may need to distance yourself from loved ones who do not offer you their full support.
 Identifying the ones who do from the ones who don't is vital.
 Once you are clear on who supports your recovery, you can begin focusing your time and energy toward furthering relationships with those people.

-How to Know If You're Supported
+How to Know if You're Supported

 - You feel comfortable talking openly to the person about your addiction struggles and your efforts to recover.